SarvarKh/ofn-wiki/Skylight-setup.md

 ## Troubleshooting

-All this steps have proved working in Katuma but if you happen to experience any problem make sure you run the latest version of OFN and that the `SKYLIGHT_AUTHENTICATION` and `RAILS_ENV` env vars are present and accessible by the unicorn process.
+All these steps have proved to work in Katuma but if you happen to experience any problem make sure you run the latest version of OFN and that the `SKYLIGHT_AUTHENTICATION` and `RAILS_ENV` env vars are present and accessible by the unicorn process.

 Keep in mind that a Unicorn reload is not enough for the process to pick up new env vars so a full restart is mandatory.